 A remarkable life

-His medical education led Forbes to become the doctor in the Alford area of Aberdeen; sometimes walking through ten ft snow drifts his work.
+His medical education led Forbes to become the doctor in the Alford area of Aberdeen; sometimes walking through ten foot snow drifts to his work.
 In 1946 his confidence in the German language led him to the post of medical officer treating German Prisoners of War in the same area.

 Now widely recognised as male, in 1952 Sir Ewan was married in the Kirk of Kildrummy to Isabella Mitchell, a fellow former dancer.
 However, this came under scrutiny during the sixties when the question of inheriting the Forbes baronetcy title was raised.